ranjeetrsalve/Power-BI_Hospitality-Revenue-Analysis/README.md

 BI Report Details:
 The Revenue Overview page enables end-users to filter visualizations by city, room-class, room-category, month, and week.
 Map visualizations can be interacted with using the cursor to reveal Tool-tip and right-clicking on the visual enables drill-through.
 Week-over-Week changes are displayed as percentage values below the KPIs.
 Moreover, the dashboard has a separate page for forecast analysis (What-if scenario), which provides insights on Revenue and RevPAR.

-Insights:
-Utilize late bookings and encourage guests to extend their stay to increase revenue.
-Focus on maximizing occupancy rates during weekends when it is typically highest.
-Make use of online booking platforms such as MakeYourTrip and others to increase bookings.
-Take advantage of Delhi's high average rating to attract more guests.
-Plan marketing strategies to address the fall in occupancy during June in Mumbai and Hyderabad.